 If a vehicle/component is sealed for subsequent technical examination the Championship Eligibility Scrutineer, within the applicable time limit, will state to the Competitor/Competitor that he will examine the vehicle/component on a stated date and time and at a specified location and the sealed items must be made available for his inspection.
 These arrangements are not negotiable.
-If a vehicle/component is not made available for an eligibility examination as required by the Championship Eligibility Scrutineer, it will be considered as ineligible and will be reported as such to the Clerk of the Course for the application of penalties laid down under Motorsport UK Regulations and these Championship Regulations.
+If a vehicle/component is not made available for an eligibility examination as required by the Championship Eligibility Scrutineer, it will be considered as ineligible and will be reported as such to the Clerk of the Course for the application of penalties laid down under National Competition Rules.and these Championship Regulations.

 7.3 Safety Requirements: